eiffel-community/eiffel-intelligence-frontend/wiki/markdown/docker.md

 # Run Docker image with provided docker-compose file
 This docker-compose file includes these components, [docker-compose.yml](https://github.com/Ericsson/eiffel-intelligence-frontend/blob/master/src/main/docker/docker-compose.yml):
-- MongoDb
+- MongoDB
 - RabbitMq
-- ER
+- ER (Event Repository)
+- Mail server
+- Jenkins
+- Eiffel REMReM services (Generate and Publish)
-- EI back-end
+- 3 instances of EI back-end (using different rule sets)
 - EI front-end (Using the local EI front-end Docker image build from previous steps)

+NOTE: Only MongoDB, RabbitMQ, ER and EI components are needed to start.
+The rest of the components can be commented out if not needed.

+### 1 Source environment variables used in docker-compose.yml

-If you have used a different image tag when you build the EI front-end docker image, then you need to update docker-compose.yml file.
+For easier configuration, the Docker images to be used and ports for the different services are set in [env.bash](https://github.com/Ericsson/eiffel-intelligence-frontend/blob/master/src/main/docker/env.bash) file.
+Update to whichever ports you want to use, or keep default values.
+If you have used a different image tag when you built the EI front-end docker image, then you need to update the [env.bash file](https://github.com/Ericsson/eiffel-intelligence-frontend/blob/master/src/main/docker/env.bash) with the locally built image.

-This line need to changed, in ei_backend service section:

-"image: eiffel-intelligence-frontend:0.0.19"

-To:

-"image: \<your image tag\>"
+To run docker-compose commands, the environment variables needs to be set:

+    source src/main/docker/env.bash

 Two variables need to be set before we can start up all services with docker-compose tool.
-Set Docker host ip to the HOST variable.
+Set Docker host IP to the HOST variable.
+This is done automatically when sourcing [env.bash](https://github.com/Ericsson/eiffel-intelligence-frontend/blob/master/src/main/docker/env.bash).
+But it is also possible to do it manually.
 If on Linux:
 `export HOST=$(hostname -I | tr " " "\n"| head -1)`

-If on Windows, get Docker Host ip with command: `dockermachine ip`

-Set that Docker host ip to HOST environment varaible.
+If on Windows, get Docker Host IP with command: `dockermachine ip` Set that Docker host IP to HOST environment variable.

 Currently we need to provide EI back-end instances list outside of docker-compose.yml file.

-`export EIFFEL2_EI_FRONTEND_EI_INSTANCES_LIST=$(echo [{ \"contextPath\": \"\", \"port\": \"8080\", \"name\": \"EI-Backend\", \"host\": \"ei-backend\", \"https\": false, \"defaultBackend\": true}])`
+This is also done via the [env.bash](https://github.com/Ericsson/eiffel-intelligence-frontend/blob/master/src/main/docker/env.bash) file.

-Then run following docker-compose command to startup all components:
+### 2 Then run following docker-compose command to startup all components:

-`docker-compose -f src/main/docker/docker-compose.yml up -d`
+    docker-compose -f src/main/docker/docker-compose.yml up -d

 It will take some minutes until all components has started.
 When all components has loaded, you should be able to access EI front-end web page with address: http://\<docker host ip\>:8081/